smspillaz/reading/papers/nlp/compositional/generate_and_retrieve_use_your_predictions_to_improve_retrieval_for_semantic_parsing.md

 ---
-title: Generate And Retrieve: Use your predictions to improve retrieval for semantic parsing
+title: "Generate And Retrieve: Use your predictions to improve retrieval for semantic parsing"
 ---